What is the Acton Power Choice program?

 Acton Power Choice changes the supplier on your Eversource bill, and it changes the rate that is used to calculate the Supply charges on your Eversource bill.
 But your bill will continue to come from Eversource, and Eversource will continue to be your electric utility.

 What is the minimum amount of renewable electricity required by state law?

 The minimum amount increases every year.
-For 2019, Massachusetts state law requires that renewable electricity must be purchased from renewable energy projects in New England to match 14% of your electricity use.
+For 2022, Massachusetts state law requires that 20% renewable electricity must be purchased from renewable energy projects in New England.

 In addition, state law requires the purchase of a minimum amount of renewable energy from older renewable energy projects in New England, as well as from some other energy sources that are considered highly efficient but not renewable.

 For more information, visit the Massachusetts Department of Energy Resources page on compliance information for the Renewable Portfolio Standard.

 Why should I opt up to 100% renewable electricity?

 The Acton Power Choice Green option gives you 100% renewable electricity, all from renewable energy projects in New England.